lozjackson/ember-ui-components/README.md

 # Ember-ui-components

-This README outlines the details of collaborating on this Ember addon.
+This ember-cli addon is a collection of common reusable user interface components.

 ## Installation